-WASHINGTON — Nikki Haley will resign her post as U.S. envoy to the United Nations at the end of 2018, U.S. President Donald Trump announced.
+WASHINGTON (Arête News) — Nikki Haley will resign her post as U.S. envoy to the United Nations at the end of 2018, U.S. President Donald Trump announced.

 No reason was given why Haley, a rarity in Trump’s Cabinet for having avoided getting fired or departing under a cloud of controversy, would be stepping down.
 A former South Carolina governor with little previous international experience, Haley was appointed to the U.N. post in November 2016.
 She coordinated Trump’s first time as chair of a U.N.
 Security Council session in September.

 Haley wrote a Washington Post op-ed article acknowledging policy disagreements with Trump.
 “I proudly serve in this administration, and I enthusiastically support most of its decisions and the direction it is taking the country,” Haley wrote.
 “But I don’t agree with the president on everything.”

 Nevertheless, she ruled herself out as contender against Trump for the Republican nomination in 2020.